-Reviewed by Arina Zaytseva, Graduate Student, Religion
+Reviewed by Arina Zaytseva, Department of Religion

 In his 2019 book Religion in the University, Nicholas Wolterstorff, professor emeritus of philosophical theology at Yale University, provides a soaring overview of the changes that “the so-called secular universities within pluralist democratic societies” based predominantly in North America have undergone in the last fifty years.
 Wolterstorff is particularly interested in the status of religious belief at the universities––he asks whether it is “permissible for the scholar who is religious to allow her religion to shape how she engages in the practice of her discipline?”
 (4) Religion in the University provides a broad yet definitive answer to this question in four concise chapters.